kacole2/machine-extensions/README.md

   - [Weave](https://github.com/weaveworks/weave) : stable
   - Generic - install services through a JSON file without customization

+Examples of each are in the folders on this repo.

+Please contribute by creating `.json` files for anything that you want to install.
+Things like Nagios, NTP Settings, Security Templates, Agents for Chef, Puppet, or Mesos, etc!

 ### Summary
 Extensions for Docker Machine is a pluggable architecture to install Docker Engine Plugins as an additional command line argument.